CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Recent Performances

-- Against the Cardinals last week, Lamb was targeted four times and picked up 51 yards on three receptions.
+- Against the Cardinals last week, Lamb was targeted four times and racked up 51 yards on three receptions.

 Lamb's Dallas Teammates